 But obviously, there?s a problem.
 What if the device gets misplaced or stolen?
 Although the person who ends up with your device may not be able to gain access into the app and your passwords, neither will you.
 A better solution would therefore be an app that can be accessed anywhere but is not susceptible to getting lost.

 Web-based password manager

 A web-based password manager fits the bill.
-You don’t have to take it with you, but still you can access it almost anywhere.
-A typical web-based password manager will have all your passwords stored in a centralized, highly secure location.
+You don?t have to take it with you, but still you can access it almost anywhere.
+A typical web-based password manager will have all your passwords stored in a centralised, highly secure location.

 With an easy to access but highly-secure web-based password manager, you no longer have to come up with passwords that (ironically) are supposed to be easy to remember but hard to crack at the the same time.

-Furthermore, password managers are ideal for keeping passwords that have to be changed every-now-and-then; a requirement that’s becoming all too common in organizations bent on enforcing more stringent controls.
+Furthermore, password managers are ideal for keeping passwords that have to be changed every-now-and-then; a requirement that’s becoming all too common in organisations bent on enforcing more stringent controls.